JetSetIlly/Gopher2600/README.md

 * The `TIA` window details the six graphical parts of the VCS's graphics chip.
 	* The state of the `TIA` can be changed manually but note that the changes will not be retained when the emulation next updates that part of the TIA.
 This will likely change in future versions of the program.

 Note that much of the information presented in the windows is editable in-place.
 For example, the contents of the CPU's PC register can be edited via the window.
-As in all areas of this project, the user is encouraged to experiement.
+As in all areas of this project, the user is encouraged to experiment.

 #### Debugger Terminal